It’s easy to see why businesses love Pinterest.

 This is great news if you’re looking for a new way to reach your audience and promote your business, but also comes with certain challenges.

-In this post I will address two Pinterest questions that I’ve been asked while presenting Constant Contact’s online marketing webinars:
+In this post I will address two Pinterest questions that I’ve been asked by Constant Contact customers:

 - How do you share your content if you don’t have eye-catching images on your website?

-- How do you create pins that drive people to sites that you can’t pin from directly, like Facebook or Instagram?
+- How do you create pins that drive people to sites that you can’t pin from directly, like Facebook?

 Here are some tips that can help you with these common Pinterest problems:

 Try creating an image with a free design tool

 All of the tools have free backgrounds, icons and patterns you can use, and you can upload any of your own elements to use in the design.